scottlafetra/VersAbility/Rules/Rules.md

 In most cases, this means the +10 bonus is cancelled out by the -10 reduction.
 However, there are many Actions that have additional interactions involving Critical Hits.

 If an attack deals Absolute damage, no dice are rolled on either side unless stated.
+In addition, you may not react against an action that deals absolute attacks.
 In most cases, Absolute is fixed and cannot be influenced.

 ## Equipment and Reactions